Center for Advocacy

 Courtroom attire is required (i.e. suit and tie, etc.).

-Part I of the Tryouts consist of a student preparing a short Opening Statement or Closing Argument (no more than 5 minutes).
-Students are welcome to use their Opening or Closing used in The Advocates Cup.
+Part I of the Tryouts consists of a student preparing a short Opening Statement or Closing Argument (no more than 5 minutes).
+Students are welcome to use their Opening or Closing used in The Advocates Cup, or from any case of their choosing.

 After a student presents their Opening or Closing, that student will be given a one-page witness statement on another case, and be given 15 to 20 minutes to prepare and then present a brief Cross Examination regarding that witness statement.
 A witness will be provided by the National Trial Team coaching squad.

-By Monday, April 8, each student will be instructed if they are invited to Part II of the Tryouts.
+Within 1 week after the tryouts, each student will be instructed if they are invited to Part II of the tryouts.

 Tryouts Part II

-Part II of the tryouts is participation in the inter-session course, Trial Practice I – Intensive, that takes place during the day on May 23, 24, 28, 29, 30, 31, June 1 (Saturday), and the evenings of June 3, 4 and 5.
-(If you are taking the summer evening Evidence course, we can work around your Evidence course schedule.)
+Part II of the tryouts is participation in the inter-session course, Trial Practice I – Intensive.
+There will be a two-hour course organizational meeting on Thursday, May 21, 2020.
+The course then proceeds during the days and some of the evenings of May 26, 27, 28, 29, 30 (Saturday).
+The course then continues on a flex-time schedule June 1, 2, 3.
+(If you are taking the summer evening Evidence course or starting an internship on those days we can work around your schedule.)

 This is a 3 credit, graded, course and satisfies the Trial Practice I requirement for students pursuing the Concentration in Litigation and Trial Advocacy.